valplusplusle/WIFI-Standard-Password-Calculator/README.md

 # Disclaimer

 Only use this on your own network!
-Hack other networks is illegal!
+This tool is for education only!

 # German Tutorial
 [![YT Video](https://img.youtube.com/vi/b2db1U-LhiA/0.jpg)](https://www.youtube.com/watch?v=b2db1U-LhiA)